A ‘Map’ to Help Employees Find Purpose

 In the workplace, it leads to conversations around mission and values.
 For employees, it’s the key to clarifying goals and unlocking inspiration and engagement.

-Marjolein Lips-Wiersma, a professor of ethics and sustainability leadership at Auckland University of Technology, has conducted decades of research on meaning and purpose.
+Marjo Lips-Wiersma, a professor of ethics and sustainability leadership at Auckland University of Technology, has conducted decades of research on meaning and purpose.
 Her work combines a managerial lens—which focuses on how leadership and organizational culture can provide and manage a sense of purpose—and a humanities lens, which suggests that the will to find meaning is an inherent part of being human.

 The idea that we have an intrinsic will to experience purpose isn’t just a spiritual or existential one – it’s rooted in science.
-Jaak Panksepp, the neuroscientist and psychobiologist who coined the term "affective neuroscience,” talks about the brain’s seeking system, a series of neural pathways that encourage us to explore, learn, and find meaning.
+Jaak Panksepp, the neuroscientist and psychobiologist who coined the term "affective neuroscience,” described the brain’s seeking system, a series of neural pathways that encourage us to explore, learn, and find meaning.
 This seeking system involves both the lower and upper parts of the brain.
 When we follow it, the brain releases dopamine, the “pleasure” chemical linked to motivation and reward.

 This is why purpose matters so much to employee engagement and retention – it makes us feel good.
 While purpose and meaning can happen in many different facets of our lives, work has become one of the places employees look for it the most.
 According to one survey, 70% of employees say their work defines their sense of purpose.